AlexLieb83/AlexLieb83/readme.md

 #### Software Engineer passionate about creating and learning.

 Hey, I'm Alex.
 I'm a Software Engineer, with a background in Psychology, Management, and Customer Service.
 I am motivated by constantly learning and by working on projects that push my skills and knowledge.
+Having a ton of fun learning Swift lately!